RCEA’s RePower Hour is our series of lectures and presentations, both online and in person, that answer Humboldt County’s critical energy questions.

 Exploring the Feasibility of Offshore Wind Energy for the California North Coast

-In each webinar, Schatz will share findings from recently completed studies conducted by their team and partners.
-Topics will include energy generation and transmission, local economic and job development, port and coastal infrastructure, ecological and geological environmental considerations, and community perspectives on regional impacts and opportunities.
-After each presentation, there will be a moderated panel discussion followed by a community conversation.
+Topics included energy generation and transmission, local economic and job development, port and coastal infrastructure, ecological and geological environmental considerations, and community perspectives on regional impacts and opportunities.
+There was a moderated panel discussion and a community conversation after each presentation.

 Schedule of topics